-- Prescription medication in the original, properly labeled container, provided by the parent along with a written request. - Prescription medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container provided by the parent along with a written request. - Nonprescription medication in the original, properly labeled container, provided by the parent along with a written request.
-Note: Insect repellant is considered a nonprescription medication. - Herbal or dietary supplements provided by the parent only if required by the student's individualized education program (IEP) or Section 504 plan for a student with disabilities.
+- Prescription medication in the original, properly labeled container, provided by the parent or guardian, along with a written request and doctor's order. - Prescription medication from a properly labeled unit dosage container may be given by a campus nurse or another qualified district employee from the original, properly labeled container provided by the parent/guardian along with a written request and doctor's order. - Nonprescription medication in the original, properly labeled container, provided by the parent or guardian along with a written request and doctor's order.
+Note: Insect repellant is considered nonprescription medication. - Herbal or dietary supplements provided by the parent or guardian only if required by the student's individualized education program (IEP) or Section 504 plan for a student with disabilities.
+A doctor's order will also be required.